-Ear Cleaning Methods
+Ear Cleaning Methods Used by Dr. Srour

-3 Main Methods of Wax Removal
+3 Safe, Professional Methods of Ear Wax Removal

-Manual Removal with Curettes
+1 - Manual Removal with Curettes or EarWay Pro

 Microsuction is another effective technique for removing earwax.
 Microsuction can also be referred to as ear vacuuming and this is a common removal process.
 There is a thin nozzle that fits in your ear, powered by a suction machine that then dislodges and removes wax.
 This procedure often only lasts a few minutes and is faster than irrigation.
 A patient may feel slight suction, or hear crackling or squeaking while the machine is working.

-Do Not Try Ear Candling
+Avoid Ear Candling

 Our Locations